codeadamca/php-zip/README.md

 A basic example of adding a list of files to a Zip file.

+This code requires that the PHP extension php-zip be installed.

 ## Tutorial Requirements:

 * [Visual Studio Code](https://code.visualstudio.com/)